Customer Retention with

 The answer is given on a scale between 0 and 10.
 Very satisfied customers choose a score of 9 or 10 (promoters), while neutral customers click 7 or 8 (passive).
 Customers who choose a value between 0 and 6 (detractors) will most likely churn if no customer retention measures are initiated.

-- investigate reason for score: "Please tell us why you chose a [Score]."
+- investigate the reason for the score: "Please tell us why you chose a [Score]."

 The Net Promoter Score calculates an index between -100 and 100, which measures the customer's willingness to recommend a company's products or services to third parties.
 It serves as a proxy for measuring customer satisfaction at specific touchpoints between the customer and the company.